RevenueHunt/docs/docs/how-to-guides/send-result-emails.md

-## Email Quiz Results via Shop Quiz: Product Recommendation Quiz app
+## Email Quiz Results via RevenueHunt app

-Result emails can be sent directly from the Shop Quiz: Product Recommendation Quiz app to the email provided by the customer.
+Result emails can be sent directly from the RevenueHunt app to the email provided by the customer.

 Follow the step by step instructions below to active and edit the result emails sent with the app: